ratify-project/ratify-web/docs/quickstarts/ratify-cli.md

 ## Limitation

 Ratify CLI currently does not have feature parity with k8s in cluster external data provider support.
 There are feature [gaps](https://github.com/ratify-project/ratify/issues/1300) in areas like inline and Azure Key Vault Key Management Provider.
-To help us prioritze, please create [new](https://github.com/ratify-project/ratify/issues/new?assignees=&labels=enhancement%2Ctriage&projects=&template=feature-request.yaml) tracking issues or vote on [existing](https://github.com/ratify-project/ratify/issues?q=is%3Aissue+is%3Aopen+cli) issues.
+To help us prioritize, please create [new](https://github.com/ratify-project/ratify/issues/new?assignees=&labels=enhancement%2Ctriage&projects=&template=feature-request.yaml) tracking issues or vote on [existing](https://github.com/ratify-project/ratify/issues?q=is%3Aissue+is%3Aopen+cli) issues.